Flavor Democracy Calls for Vector Like Leptons and Quarks: Introduction

 More critically, current VLL searches rely on a highly constrained "Restricted Model" (RM) that assumes mass degeneracy between charged and neutral VLLs in a doublet, and assuming absence of right-handed neutrino components \cite{bhattiprolu2019prospects}.
-This eliminates several dominant decay channels, such as the neutral current decay $N\rightarrow Z\nu$ and inter-multiplet cascade decays like $E\rightarrow WN$.
-By ignoring the "General Model" (GM) kinematics, current exclusion limits are fragile and incomplete \cite{Baspehlivan_Incompleteness_2023}.
-It is imperative that future search strategies at the High-Luminosity LHC and proposed energy-frontier lepton and hadron colliders expand to encompass first- and second-generation vector-like leptons, integrating a complete array of kinematic signatures to fully probe this profound sector of new physics \cite{Baspehlivan_Incompleteness_2023}.
+This eliminates several important decay channels, such as the neutral current decay $N\rightarrow Z\nu$ and inter-multiplet cascade decays like $E\rightarrow WN$, predicted by more realistic "General Model" (GM) \cite{Baspehlivan_Incompleteness_2023}.
+Therefore, it is imperative that future search strategies at the High-Luminosity LHC and proposed energy-frontier lepton and hadron colliders expand to encompass first-and second-generation vector-like leptons, integrating a complete array of topological signatures to fully probe this promising sector of new physics \cite{Baspehlivan_Incompleteness_2023}.

+This article is structured as follows.
+In Section 2, we present the basic assumptions of the Flavor Democracy Hypothesis, its application to the Standard Model, and the challenges encountered during this application.
+In Section 3, we demonstrate that the inclusion of vector-like leptons and quarks solves these challenges.
+Production of vector-like leptons at the LHC has been discussed in Section 4, highlighting processes that current analyses have overlooked.
+Finally, we conclude in Section 5.